mmerabet42/ft_lexiq/README.md

 ```C
 ft_regex(RGX_ADD, NULL, "five_char_word:?[@^w]*[@word=5]?[@$w]", NULL)
 ```
 Then we call the regex function with this regex: `?[?[@three_char_word]|?[@five_char_word]@or]`.
-This way we will match three character words and five character words, so we get a fourth match which is 'Hello', but now with rules the 't_regex_match.id' attribute might point to different rules depending on what matched.
+This way we will match three character words and five character words, so we get a fourth match which is 'Hello', but now the 't_regex_match.id' attribute might point to different rules depending on what matched.

-You might have wondered what is the 'NULL' parameter at the end, well you have to know that a rule is either an inline regex, meaning that it is defined by another regex, or a function callback which means that if the rule is called it will in fact call a C function which is the last parameter.
+You might have wondered what is the 'NULL' parameter at the end, well you have to know that a rule is either an inline regex, meaning that it is defined by another regex, or a function callback which means that if the rule is called it will in fact call a C function specified by the last parameter.
 Here is its prototype:
 ```C
 int (*callback)(t_regex_info *, t_regex_rule *)
 ```